 At Just Cats Hospital, our staff is committed to providing comprehensive, personalized medical care for your cat so you can enjoy a long and happy life together.
 As medical professionals, we recognize preventive medicine is the best way to keep your pet healthy and limit the lifetime cost of care.
 It’s our goal to work with you to develop the best health care plan for your beloved feline companion.

-We perform the following grooming services for cats:
+We perform the following services for current patients only.